 Since 2002 I’ve been the owner of Bannon Productions.
 A web services company providing a wide range of services and products to primarily small business clients.

-I won’t use this blog to promote my business and this is probably the only time I’ll even mention it here.
+I don’t want to use this blog to promote my business and this is possibly the only time I’ll even mention it here.
 If you really want to know more about Bannon Productions or my work experience then I invite you to visit https://scottbannon.com.

 The summary is that I have over 16 years of working in web technologies, programming in various languages, have worked on the (re)designing of countless websites for hobbyists and international organizations, and grown a business that began with a single server into a global network co-locating in seven data centers spread across three continents.